Cargo plane operated by Ukraine carrier crashes in Greece

 “We were hearing explosions until a few minutes ago," Filippos Anastassiadis, mayor of the municipality of Paggaio, told the Associated Press.
 “I am about 300 meters from the site of the crash."

-Locals reported seeing a fireball.
+Locals reported seeing a fireball and a plume of smoke.
 The explosions have sparked speculation among locals and some Greek media the plane was carrying explosives.

 The fire service has cordoned off the area.